Pharm.D. Application Process

 Admission to the Pharm.D. program requires the equivalent of two years, or 62 semester hours, of pre-professional education at an accredited college or university.
 Application may be made after completion of 30 semester hours of college coursework.

 Please review the information on pre-professional course requirements below before beginning the application process.
-Review the online Pharm.D. program admissions and application process.
+If you are applying to the Fisher Pharm.D.
+Online program, review the online Pharm.D. program admissions and application process.

 Pharmacy Application Process